harisyousuf334/Independent-Reusable-Flight-Vehicle-Guidance-Control-Project-/README.md

 Current CAD development is at an early stage and is being used primarily to understand mechanical layout, interfaces, and control concepts.

+I am also learning to interface different sensors with microcontrollers.

 ### Avionics and Data Acquisition

 Arduino Uno/Nano or an ESP32 are being considered as an initial experimental flight